 What change can you make to help preserve our planet for future generations?
-In recognition of this year’s World Environment Day, taking place on 5th June, we’ve looked at some of the things we’ve achieved to help build a more sustainable future.
+We’ve looked at some of the things we’ve achieved to help build a more sustainable future.

 - We’ve been fully carbon balanced worldwide since 2015